 A phrase that has become synonymous with a global pandemic that overwhelmed lives and businesses alike.
 The new normal has altered every aspect of our lives and ushered in new behaviours – from how we work to how we socialise.
 In this reality, businesses cannot anticipate the return of the old normal.
 They need to look ahead and adjust customer experiences (CX) to the current times.

 The pandemic rewrote the customer experience playbook.
-We take a look at the new normal customer experience and how the crisis influenced businesses to reframe their current CX models.
+We take a look at the new normal customer experience, how the crisis influenced businesses to reframe their current CX models and exactly how COVID-19 has transformed customer experience

 “Customer leaders who care and innovate during this crisis and anticipate how customers will change their habits will build stronger relationships that will endure well beyond the crisis’s passing” – McKinsey